 Laser or Pulsed Light

 This is not a method you can do at home, in most cases.
 There are some at-home devices, but you’ll probably have to get this treatment done at a spa.
 Depending on the type of treatment you get, it can be a permanent solution to your unwanted facial hair, but you may need multiple treatments before it’s completely gone.
 That is going to cost you a large chunk, so it’s not a realistic treatment for everyone to look at.
-Also, it may not work on some types of hair, especially lighter hair.
+Keep in mind that this may not work on some types of hair, especially lighter hair.

 You probably won’t be able to do threading at home, unless you have someone to teach you first.
 It’s a method used a lot in various parts of Asia, but it’s starting to grow in popularity a bit in the US as well.
 Mostly, it’s done at salons.
 With threading, hairs are removed by twisting cotton threads around them to pull the hairs out completely.
 It’s similar in effect to plucking, but doesn’t hurt as much.
 It will still give you some pain, but overall it’s more comfortable than plucking or waxing.

 I’m calling this a separate method, but really, it’s similar to waxing or plucking.
-The difference is, you will use a machine instead of a manual tool.
+The difference is you will use a machine instead of a manual tool.
 Epilators have specialized heads with small metal or rubber grips that grab and pull hairs they come in contact with.
 It’s like a mix between an electric razor and a tweezer.
-Epilators can be a bit painful, like waxing or plucking, but they’re great for large or small areas of unwanted hairs, they help you get it done quickly, and they have long-lasting results.
+Epilators can be a bit painful at first, like waxing or plucking, but they’re great for large or small areas of unwanted hairs.
+They help you get it done quickly, and they have long-lasting results.